 The AAAS MARTIN AND ROSE WACHTEL CANCER RESEARCH AWARD

-AAAS and Science Translational Medicine invite applications for the 2014 AAAS Martin and Rose Wachtel Cancer Research Award.
-This annual award, funded by an endowment established through a generous bequest from Martin L. Wachtel, will honor an early-career investigator who has performed outstanding work in the field of cancer research.
+AAAS and Science Translational Medicine invite applications for the 2017 AAAS Martin and Rose Wachtel Cancer Research Award.
+This annual award, funded by an endowment established through a generous bequest from Martin L. Wachtel, honors early-career investigators who have performed outstanding work in the field of cancer research.
 Entrants must have received their Ph.D. or M.D. within the last 10 years.
-The award winner will be invited to deliver a public lecture on his or her research and will receive a cash award of $25,000.
-The award winner's Essay will be published as a Perspective in Science Translational Medicine.
+The award winner(s) are invited to deliver a public lecture on their research and receive a cash award of $25,000.
+The award-winning Essay(s) will be published in Science Translational Medicine.

-The deadline for application is 1 March 2014.
+The deadline for application is 1 March 2017.